Introduction

 • merkle_root is an optional TapNodeHash type.
 This is the merkle root of the taproot tree.
 Since we are not using a merkle tree, we are passing None.

 Verification is a trait that indicates that an instance of Secp256k1 can be used for verification.
 The UTXO has a dummy invalid transaction ID (txid: Txid::all_zeros()), and a value of the const DUMMY_UTXO_AMOUNT that we defined earlier.
 P2TR UTXOs could be tweaked (TweakedPublicKey) or untweaked (UntweakedPublicKey).
 We are using the latter, since we are not going to tweak the key.
-We are using the OutPoint struct to represent the transaction output.
+We are using the OutPoint struct to represent the previous transaction output.
 Finally, we return the tuple (out_point, utxo).

 Now we are ready for our main function that will sign a transaction that spends a p2tr unspent output: